|

 Mid 1960s Crotched Mountain promotional artwork |

 The area was designed by Everett Lord-Wood and cleared by Ray Parker.
-The $750,000 Crotched Mountain facility opened on January 4, 1964 with a T-Bar and makeshift base operation.
+The $750,000 Crotched Mountain facility debuted on January 4, 1964 with a T-Bar, two open trails, and makeshift base operation.
 The double chairlift would open later that season.

 Onset Opens

-Circa 1971-72, a beginner surface lift was installed on lower Easy Street, called Grandmothers Lift.
+Following its first season of operations, Land/Vest quickly embarked on many projects, including developing condominiums.
+Snowmaking was improved, while a beginner surface lift was installed on lower Easy Street, called Grandmothers Lift.
 In addition, the chairlift line may have become an official trail.
+To attract more skiers, Crotched offered a $5 midweek deal that included a lift ticket, rental equipment, and a lesson.

 Merger and the Largest Ski Area in Southern New Hampshire